ChriPiv/quantum-message-passing-paper/README.md

 ```

 More detailed documentation about the `decode_bpqm` function can be found in the file `decoders.py`.
-If you are interested in taking a look at the computational graphs and quantum circuits involved in the decoding, you can set the 'debug' flag to True or have a look at the source of of the `decode_bpqm` function itself.
+If you are interested in taking a look at the computational graphs and quantum circuits involved in the decoding, you can set the `debug` flag to `True` or have a look at the source of of the `decode_bpqm` function itself.

 The file `decoders.py` also contains additional helper functions to evaluate the best achievable decoding performance for classical and quantum decoders for bitwise and codeword-wise decoding.